|My foot post Northern Traverse|

 |Trying to remove compeed|

 The thing with maceration is once you've got it, it is too late!
 It is all about prevention.
+As soon as you feel that needle sharp pain coming on you need to act!
 If you are multi daying at say Dragons back you have chance to repair your feet with fresh air and time the only cure for maceration.
 Just let them air for as long as possible each evening and use the techniques above and everything will be just fine.